PhoenixTales/wiki.gothicarchive.org/factions/brotherhood/novices.md

 - originally called `Temple Servants` (German: `Tempeldiener`)
 - 15 people: _The Initiate_, _The Explorer_, _The Bigmouth_, _Recruiters_, _The House Steward_, _Disciples_
 - have to do all the chores for others who are higher in hierarchy (German: `Mädchen für alles` in `NPCs per Guild`)
+- Novices `pray to the Sleeper and do all the work in the Camp.
+Some of the novices are allowed to join the _Gurus_, but to get that far you need to study for many years`
+- in early designs some lower novices used title `Baal`, which in the final release is used by lower _Gurus_

 ## Baal Filo
 - mentioned in design doc `Story 3.3 draft`